 These great cookies can be stored in an airtight container for up to 2 weeks.
 They will be fine being stacked.
 Though chewy and soft, they hold their shape very well.

-Are Coconut Macaroons gluten free?
+Lime Coconut Macaroons

 Unfortunately, this recipe is not gluten free as it contains all purpose flour.
 This recipe hasn’t been tested with gluten free flour alternatives.

 Yes!
 I recommend baking and freezing.
 Read above for details.